yoursshahnawaz/yoursshahnawaz/README.md

 ### Hola, I'm Shahnawaz! 👋

 - 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Python & React
-- 👯 I’m looking to collaborate on Machine Learning Projects
+- 👯 I’m looking to collaborate on Problem Solving Projects
 - 🤔 I’m looking for help with MERN Stack
 - 💬 Ask me about: Just go on with anything, I'll surely answer if I can
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/yoursshahnawaz/)